brandonhorst/docs.lacona.io/docs/getting-started.md

 # Getting Started

-## Preliminary Setup

 Developing Lacona commands requires some very basic knowledge of the command line, and some knowledge of Javascript.
 If you have questions that are not cleared up by this guide, please submit an issue.

 There is a simple command line utility that will help kickstart your Lacona addon development.
-To install it, you'll need node.js v4.0.0+ and npm.
+To use it, you'll need node.js v4.0.0+ and npm.
 You'll only have to do this once.

+If you don't already have node and npm installed.

 ```sh
 $ brew install node